 | n8n | 1 core / 2GB RAM | 2 cores / 4GB RAM |

-OpenClaw's main resource consumption comes from AI API calls—local overhead is relatively light. n8n runs a workflow engine and database locally, requiring more memory, especially when multiple complex workflows are running simultaneously.
-On a low-spec VPS (1 core / 1–2GB), OpenClaw can run comfortably; n8n will struggle.
-If budget is tight, OpenClaw is the better fit for small machines.
+OpenClawโs main resource draw comes from calling AI APIs โ the local overhead is relatively light. n8n runs a full workflow engine plus a database, so it needs more memory, especially when several complex workflows are active at once.
+On a low-spec VPS (1 core / 1โ2GB), OpenClaw usually runs fine; n8n starts to feel tight.
+If youโre on a tight budget or small machine, OpenClaw is the more forgiving option.

 Feature comparison